Zero Tax Up to ₹12 Lakh: What Self-Employed Sellers Actually Need to Know

 FM Nirmala Sitharaman announced zero income tax for annual income up to ₹12 lakh under the new tax regime, effective FY 2025-26.
 The mechanism is a Section 87A rebate of ₹60,000 — which completely offsets the tax computed on income up to ₹12 lakh under the new slabs.
 The new regime is also now the default — you're automatically in it unless you actively opt out.

-The new tax regime slabs for FY 2025-26 look like this:
+The new tax regime slabs, unchanged since Budget 2025 and still in effect for FY 2026-27, look like this:

 At ₹12 lakh, the computed tax is ₹60,000.
 The Section 87A rebate is ₹60,000.
 Net tax payable: zero. taxguru